-5 Vehicle Required parking is accommodated in an underground or above-ground garage, tuck Access & under parking, or a combination of any of the Parking above.
+5 Vehicle Required parking is accommodated in an Access & underground or above-ground garage, tuck Parking under parking, or a combination of any of the above.

-6 Private Private open space is required for each Open residential unit and shall be no less than 50-Space square feet with a minimum dimension of 5 feet in each direction.
-Private open space requirements may be alternatively met with open space designed for specific use by the residents.
+Private open space is required for each residential unit and shall be no less than 50square feet with a minimum dimension of 5 feet in each direction.
+Private open space requirements may be alternatively met with OS designed for specific use by the residents.
 See OS.1.